 - 4.1.
-The academy council (AC) is responsible for monitoring compliance with statutory requirements, with the Health and Safety policy, and the impact of operational arrangements at the school. - 4.2.
-Health and safety will feature as a standing item at AC meetings where the effectiveness of the health and safety policy and procedures will be monitored.
-The AC will also appoint an Academy Councilor to participate in a Health and Safety visit to the school each year, and report back to the AC. - 4.3.
-Reports on health and safety will be received from the Principal and any of the following as appropriate: - The Local Authority's Health and Safety Adviser (new initiatives/local advice). - The Business and Operations Manager - Academy Manager - Trust Estates Lead - The Estates and Compliance Manager - The Mead Educational Trust (TMET) Director of Governance - The School staff health and safety forum. - Union safety representatives. - The School nurse or doctor. - 4.4.
-The AC will ensure the following health and safety reports: - 4.4.1.
-Information to parents via the minutes of normal meetings and/or regular newsletters (to inform them of relevant issues or changes) - 4.4.2.
-On other occasions, as appropriate, and in response to specific concerns
+The Trust Head of Estates is responsible for monitoring compliance with statutory requirements, with the Health and Safety Policy, and the impact of operational arrangements at the school.

+- 4.2.
+Reports on health and safety will be received from the principal and any of the following as appropriate:

+- The Local Authority's Health and Safety Adviser (new initiatives/local advice).

+- Academy Manager

+- Trust Head of Estates

+- The school staff health and safety forum.

+- Union safety representatives.

+- The school nurse or doctor.